jonemo/tippen-lernen/README.md

 # tippen-lernen
-From the archives: A learn typing app I wrote as teenager, probably around 2002.
+From the archives: A learn-to-type app I wrote as teenager, probably around 2002, probably with my sister as target audience.

+Note that this code is approximately 20 years older than the Git timestamps.